Robust control and optimal Rydberg states for neutral atom two-qubit gates: Conclusion

 \section{Conclusion}

 In this study, we have devised fast robust CZ gates -- with time scales much shorter than the lifetime of the Rydberg states involved, and comparable to the time-optimal gates -- and investigated the associated errors.
 We found that fidelities $F > 0.999$ are achievable over a wide range of deviations in the laser field coupling $\delta\Omega$ and the detuning $\delta\Delta$.
-We further identified optimal Rydberg states to maximise fidelities on a NISQ system.
+We further identified optimal Rydberg states to maximize fidelities on a NISQ system.
 To the best of our knowledge, this work is the first to carry out a detailed analysis towards the identification of optimal Rydberg states -- we also showed in Sec. \ref{whatstate} that such an analysis can lead to significant gains in two-qubit fidelities, when combined with experimental mitigation of residual electric fields.
-These two results pave the way towards realising gates with higher fidelities in a Sr experimental setup.
+These two results pave the way towards realizing gates with higher fidelities in a $^{88}$Sr experimental setup.
 The techniques used in our analysis can also be extended to experiments with other neutral atoms.
-Future studies could look at identification of optimal Rydberg states for different computation schemes -- such as VQOC \cite{rvdk}, which would require a careful investigation of the trapping of Rydberg states in the tweezer (over the duration of the quantum circuit).
-Optimising gates to be robust against deviation of the blockade strength is also a worthwhile area of research \cite{jandura_time-optimal_2022}, and the approach presented in our work can be adapted to consider such optimisations.
+Future studies could look at identification of optimal Rydberg states for different computation schemes such as VQOC \cite{rvdk}, which would require a careful investigation of the trapping of Rydberg states in the tweezer (over the duration of the quantum circuit).
+Recent work has been carried out in this direction for $^{88}$Sr atoms \cite{dekeijzer2023recapture}.
+Optimizing gates to be robust against deviation of the blockade strength is also a worthwhile area of research \cite{jandura_time-optimal_2022}, and the approach presented in our work can be adapted to consider such optimizations.
 Additionally, it would be interesting to look at the generation of larger multiqubit gates using these techniques.
-In the interest of tailoring pulses to specific experiments, rise times of the coupling laser field could be directly incorporated into the optimisation framework.
+In the interest of tailoring pulses to specific experiments, rise times of the coupling laser field could be directly incorporated into the optimization framework.